 "I am going for family matters, a private agenda, not a state visit -- so why should I use the facility?"
 Widodo told reporters.

-The president and his wife were in Singapore to see their youngest son, 19-year-old Kaesang Pangarep, graduate from the Anglo-Chinese International School yesterday evening.
+The president and his wife were in Singapore to see their youngest son, 19-year-old Kaesang Pangarep, graduate from the Anglo-Chinese International School on Friday evening.
 The couple have two other children.

-Widodo had breakfast with Singapore's Prime Minister Lee Hsien Loong before flying back to Jakarta this morning.
+Widodo had breakfast with Singapore`s Prime Minister Lee Hsien Loong before flying back to Jakarta on Saturday morning.